Masaru2/YAM2H/README.md

 ## How to patch

+1. Download the patch from the Release page

-It has to be patched through the following rom:
+2. Apply the patch to the following rom:

 `Database match: EarthBound (USA)`